sharife/bluenotetx/site/content/post/people-with-cancer-need-mental-health-care-too.md

 ---
 title: People with Cancer Need Mental Health Care, Too
 date: 2021-04-14T18:16:13.422Z
-description: "Patient advisors inspire and inform the work of Blue Note.
-For one, sharing his personal experience with testicular cancer, he’s committed to advocating for more cancer awareness and mental health support. "
+description: "Nearly all patients living with cancer experience some form of cancer-related distress.
+Yet, less than half are referred to a mental health specialist.
+Learn how one patient advisor is inspiring and informing the work of Blue Note as he advocates for more cancer awareness and mental health support. "
 author: Laura Brown Chavaree
 image: img/cancer-stress.svg
 ---